calnet-oss/bidms-docker-kerberos/README.md

 ## Kerberos Persistence

-Docker will mount the host directory specified in `HOST_KERBEROS_DIRECTORY` from `config.env` within the container as `/etc/krb5kdc` and this is how the Kerberos data files are persisted across container runs.
+Docker will mount the host directory specified in `HOST_VOLUME_DIRECTORY` from `config.env` within the container as `/v1` and this is how the Kerberos data files are persisted across container runs.

-As mentioned in the build image step, the `buildImage.sh` script will initialize an default Kerberos instance as long as the `HOST_KERBEROS_DIRECTORY` directory doesn't exist yet on the host at the time `buildImage.sh` is run.
+As mentioned in the build image step, the `buildImage.sh` script will initialize an default Kerberos instance as long as the `HOST_VOLUME_DIRECTORY` directory doesn't exist yet on the host at the time `buildImage.sh` is run.
 Subsequent runs of `buildImage.sh` will not re-initialize Kerberos if the directory already exists on the host.

-If you plan on running the image on hosts separate from the machine you're running the `buildImage.sh` script on then you'll probably want to let `buildImage.sh` initialize the Kerberos host directory and then copy the `HOST_KERBEROS_DIRECTORY` to all the machines that you will be running the image on.
+If you plan on running the image on hosts separate from the machine you're running the `buildImage.sh` script on then you'll probably want to let `buildImage.sh` initialize the Kerberos host directory and then copy the `HOST_VOLUME_DIRECTORY` to all the machines that you will be running the image on.
 When copying, be careful about preserving file permissions.